-§ 56.
-Working capital
+§56.
+Working papital

-The net profits of the commission shall be general revenue of the State.
+The net profits of the commission shall be general revenue of the state.
 The commission is authorized to keep and have on hand a stock of wines, except table wines, and spirits for sale, the value of which, when priced for resale, shall be computed on less carload price quotations f.o.b. warehouse filed by liquor and wine vendors.
 The inventory value shall be based upon actual cost for which payment may be due and shall not at any time exceed the amount of working capital authorized.
 Wines and spirits shall not be considered in the inventory until payment has been made therefor.
-The maximum permanent working capital of the commission is established at \$3,500,000 and permanent advances up to this amount may be authorized by the Governor upon recommendation of the commission with the approval of the Commissioner of Finance and Administration.
-The permanent working capital of the commission may be supplemented by temporary loans from other state funds upon recommendation of the commission and by approval of the Commissioner of Finance and Administration and the Governor.
+The maximum permanent working capital of the commission is established at \$3,500,000 and permanent advances up to this amount may be authorized by the Governor \longleftrightarrow upon recommendation of the commission with the approval of the Commissioner of Finance and Administration.
+The permanent working capital of the commission may be supplemented by temporary loans from other state funds upon recommendation of the commission and by approval of the Commissioner of Finance and Administration and the Governor,

-§ 57.
-Director of the Bureau of Alcoholic Beverages, appointment
+\$57.
+Director of Bureau of Alcoholic Beverages, Appointment

-The Commissioner of Finance and Administration, with the advice and consent of the State Liquor Commission, shall appoint a Director of the Bureau of Alcoholic Beverages whose term of office shall be continuous, subject only to removal for cause by the commission and the Commissioner of Finance and Administration.
-The salary of the director shall be fixed by the Governor
+The Commissioner of Finance and Administration with the State Liquor Commission advice and consent of the Shall appoint a Director of the Bureau of Alcoholic Beverages whose term of office shall be continuous, subject only to removal for cause by the commission and the commissioner of Finance and Administration and the commissioner of the salary of the director shall be fixed by the Governor.